[Aug 12]—Handcuffed To A Corpse

 Romans 7:14-25

-1) I just can’t get past the present tense of the passage.
+1) I just can’t get past the present, first-person usage of the passage.
 In vss.
 7-13 he only uses the past tense.
-Suddenly in these verses he only uses the present tense, over and over and over and over.
+Suddenly in these verses he only uses the first-person present tense, over and over and over and over.
 Someone might argue “Maybe that’s just a convention, and he didn’t really mean the present tense literally.”
-For example, you might use the present tense to describe a past event while telling the story: "Susan walks up to me and told me to leave," relating something that happened in the past.
+For example, you might use the present tense to describe a past event while telling a past-tense story: "Susan walks up to me and told me to leave," relating something that happened in the past.
 But I'm not buying it.
 It's true: He occasionally used this type of convention in other biographical portions (e.g., In Phil.
 3:3-6, he wasn't presently persecuting the church).
 But notice that he was using past tense over and over and over in vss.
 1-13, then suddenly he shifts to present tense?
 Why would he do that?

 2) Here’s some points from John MacArthur: “This person desires to obey God's law and hates his sin (vv.
 15, 19, 21); he is humble, recognizing that nothing good dwells in his humanness (v.
 18); he sees sin in himself, but not as all that is there (vv.
 17, 20-22); and he serves Jesus Christ with his mind (v.
 25).
 Paul has already established that none of those attitudes ever describe the unsaved (cf. 1:18-21, 32; 3:10-20).”